 Ten years from now, you will not find a place where you don’t see people of different faiths, races, and ethnicities interacting, working, studying, intermingling, playing, and even marrying each other.
-Indeed, we see America’s diversity in every public space.
-American democracy works for the benefit of every American.
 These new interactions are bound to create conflicts and pit one group of Americans against the other.

-We have to prepare ourselves to prevent such conflicts so that each American can live securely with his or her faith, culture, gender, race, sexual orientation, or ethnicity.
+As responsible citizens, we have to prepare ourselves to prevent such conflicts so that each American can live securely with his or her faith, culture, gender, race, sexual, or political orientation, or ethnicity.
 New societal norms are emerging, and we have to deal with them.

 We have to break away from our biases toward fellow humans to live a more vibrant and happier life.

 We need to reassure each other, particularly the disconnected ones, that together as Americans, we are committed to safeguarding the American way of life.
 No American needs to worry about losing his or her way of life.
 Together as Americans, we uphold, protect, defend, and celebrate the values enshrined in our Constitution, a guarantor of the way of life for each one of us.

 If we can learn to respect the otherness of others and accept the God-given uniqueness of each one of us, then conflicts fade and solutions emerge.
-We have the programs to facilitate people to open up to each other.
+We have programs to facilitate people to open up to each other.
 Knowledge leads to understanding, and understanding to acceptance of each other.

 The Center for Pluralism will continue to bring non-stop actions in bringing Americans together from different faiths, political affiliations, societies, and cultures and be a catalyst for a safe and secure America for each one of us, as we move through this transition.